Bryant Wright, Founder, RFTH

 David knew Bathsheba was married.
 Her husband, Uriah, was not only busy fighting on the front lines but was one of David’s top soldiers.
 This knowledge, however, didn’t stop an ill-advised one-night stand that resulted in a pregnancy.
 Now, what was David to do?

 Like most people who mess up, David tried to cover it up.
 One wrong action leads to another, not fixing the “problem” but only making it worse.
-In the end, David had Uriah killed in order to cover up his sin.
+In the end, David had Uriah killed to cover up his sin.

-One sin made worse by another.
+One sin was made worse by another.

-So what can we learn from David’s story?
+So, what can we learn from David’s story?

 The first lesson is the dangers of idleness and boredom.
 Think of teenagers who get into trouble with pornography, drugs, and drinking.
-Often this curiosity arises out of boredom.
+Often, this curiosity arises out of boredom.
 What about the ‘mid-life crisis?’
 How many affairs have begun out of an idle curiosity when life seems a little mundane?

-But the most important lesson in David’s story is found in his response.
+However, the most important lesson in David’s story is found in his response.
 When David finally stopped trying to cover up his sin, he confessed it to God.
 As soon as David was confronted with his sin and admitted his guilt, God immediately forgave him.

 Through David’s poor judgment, we see God demonstrate incredible grace.
 God didn’t remove the consequences of his sin, but God’s forgiveness was instant.